envms/fluentpdo/readme.md

 Every values are automatically escaped.

-phew ... this readme was harder to write then the FluentPDO itself ;-)
+*Syntax of this library was inspired by NotORM library.*

 ## Licence

 Free for commercial and non-commercial use ([Apache License](http://www.apache.org/licenses/LICENSE-2.0.html) or [GPL](http://www.gnu.org/licenses/gpl-2.0.html)).

 *Copyright (c) 2012, Marek Lichtner*